-Whether your plan is to return home or continue your travels in Spain or elsewhere in Europe, Santiago is a great stepping off point.
-Its small but new international airport is very well connected to Spanish destinations and to nearby European ones like London and Paris.
+Whether your plan is to return home or continue your travels in Europe, Santiago is a great stepping off point.
+Its small but new international airport is very well connected to Spanish destinations and to nearby European cities like London and Paris.
 Flights out are generally very well priced for those who plan in advance.
 Meanwhile, for those of us who do not choose to part ways in Santiago, after breakfast, we’ll bid farewell to our Camino adventure and return to Madrid by van (7 hours).

 Eurostars das Artes

-The Eurostars Das Artes Hotel, set in the very centre of Oporto, comprises two buildings, one historical and the other modern, with a sky-blue tiled façade welcoming its guests.
+The Eurostars Das Artes Hotel comprises two buildings, one historical and the other modern, and has a sky-blue tiled facade to welcome guests.

-Near the Lima river is the manor house, Paço Vitorino.
-With all the necessary modernities, it perfectly preserves the classic style of a palace with gardens with fountains, fruit trees and reading rooms and cellar.
+This hotel perfectly preserves the classic style of the palace with gardens, fountains, fruit trees, reading rooms and a cellar.

 Parador de Baiona